wanze/Pages2Pdf/README.md

 echo '<a href="' . $page->url . '?pages2pdf=' . $pages->get('/my/page/')->id . '">Download PDF</a>';
 ```

+Depending on the chosen creation mode, the PDF file is stored for caching before downloading or after saving a page.
+When the user requests a download of a PDF, the file is only re-created if the cache is expired or if debug mode is on.

 #WirePDF
 This module is a wrapper around the mPDF library.
-It is used by the Pages2Pdf module to create and store the PDF files, but can also be used independendly to create/store/download PDF files.
+It is used by the Pages2Pdf module to create and store the PDF files, but can also be used independently to create/store/download PDF files.

 ## Configuration
 The most important configuration options for mPDF are available in the module configs: